cohako/cohako/README.md

 ### 📣 Fun Facts 📣

    Did you know that the platypus is the only aquatic mammal that lays eggs and is venomous.
-In addition, it utilizes sensors that detect electrical variations to lock and glow when placed in UV light?
+In addition, it utilizes sensors that detect electrical variations to hunt and even glow when placed in UV light?

 <p align="center">